cs264sp25-homework/team-05/PROPOSAL.md

 #### Week 14
 1. Wrap up Ollama and Gemini integration
+    -Test Ollama and Gemini Integration, test task performance
 2. Provide analytics on how much time is devoted to each task/event (e.g. “Over the last two weeks you spent an average of X hours in the Gym”)
+    -Store data based on tasks/events tags and based on event/task names
 3. The AI can analyze deadlines, task importance, and past user behavior to suggest an optimal order for completing tasks.
+   -Rank task importance based on deadlines by week
+    -Return to user which tasks are importance based on deadline
 4. Final deployment and project wrap-up
+   -Stress testing features
+    -Go through each user story testing the application

 Deliverables
 - Finish Ollama and Gemini integration